DHTMLX/scheduler-docs/data/keyboard_navigation.md

 @todo:

-add links to API, check extension name, update scopes, shortcuts examples, links to samples
+add examples for shortcuts API, decide on the last (outdated) section